 In addition to limited mobility, many senior pets also struggle with dementia and vision impairments.
 They might forget where to find their food bowls and become unaware of what lies in their path.

 Practice these simple tips to create a safer living space:

 - Install baby gates: Stairs are dicey for visually impaired pets.
 Likewise, those with dementia might explore parts of the house containing chemical cleaners or toxic plants.
 Baby gates prevent pets with disabilities from wandering straight into danger by creating a safe enclosure.
 Install baby gates in open archways and at the bottom of the stairs.

 - Remove obstacles and tripping hazards: Blind and visually impaired pets often bump into furniture that sits in the middle of a room.
 Considering setting coffee tables, laptop stands and chairs against the wall when they’re not in use.
 Pets with disabilities are also prone to tripping over messes like children’s toys and dirty laundry.
 Help your pet navigate the home by keeping the floors clear of hazards.

 - Place buffers on sharp objects: Blind pets often bump their heads on the sharp corners of coffee tables, benches and chairs.
 You can move some furniture out of the way, but other pieces have to stay put.
 Senior pets may cross paths with other sharp objects like crate doors or household decorations.
 Place a buffer along these sharp corners using foam strips or childhood safety products.

-Senior cats and dogs aren’t as nimble as they used to be.
+Senior dogs aren’t as nimble as they used to be.
 However, they can still comfortably navigate their daily routine when pet parents modify the home to accommodate their needs.
 A ramp and some area rugs can do wonders for making your senior dog feel like a puppy again!